MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-anomaly-detection-alerts.md

 **Understand the scope of the breach**

-1. Review the apps that are created recently and the user agents used
+1. Review the apps that are created recently and the user agents used.
 2. Review all activities done by the app.
 3. Review the scopes granted by the app.